 Having access to data is a first step.
 Data is not an end in itself.
 Data can be used in different ways and for different purposes.
-Data can also be available with different licenses, formats and quality.
+Data can also be available with different licences, formats and quality.

 Define your purpose: There are different purposes for which the use of Open Data can add value to your activities.
 It can provide insight into a specific topic that you want more information about or even write about (i.e. data journalism).
 Open Data can also add required information to an application or service, like details about schools if you are developing an application to help find the best school for yourself or your children.
 Businesses can also use Open Data to improve their customer profiles and are able to fit the needs of their customers better.
 Whether it is for private or commercial use, Open Data offers a lot of possibilities.